Kong/kong-auth-elements/README.md

 #### Requirements

-1. Custom elements must follow the naming convention `{PascalCaseName}.ce.vue`
+1. Custom elements must follow the naming convention `{PascalCaseName}.vue`
-2. The first tag within the `<template>` of a custom element `*.ce.vue` file must be `<div class="kong-auth-element">` and it must wrap all other content within the template.
+2. The first tag within the `<template>` of a custom element `src/elements/**/{CustomElement}.vue` file must be `<div class="kong-auth-element">` and it must wrap all other content within the template.
 3. Custom elements must utilize the `<BaseCustomElement />` component as the first child of the `<div class="kong-auth-element">` element which will wrap any other structure/components (this enables style injection for child components).
-4. Custom elements must be added to the following path `/src/elements/{kebab-case-element-name}/{PascalCaseElementName}.ce.vue`
+4. Custom elements must be added to the following path `/src/elements/{kebab-case-element-name}/{PascalCaseElementName}.vue`
 5. Custom elements must have an export function added in the `/src/elements/index.ts` file that exports the registration function for the element.
 Note the proper names/paths in the file.
 6. The registration function (created in Step 5) must be imported and called in `/src/index.ts` (as well as in `/dev/serve-elements/index.ts` for testing).
 7. A corresponding `{PascalCaseName}.spec.ts` file must be created in the same directory as the custom element to provide Cypress Component Test Runner code coverage.
-8. Custom element templates (the contents of the `{PascalCaseElementName}.ce.vue` file) must utilize the template shown below:
+8. Custom element templates (the contents of the `{PascalCaseElementName}.vue` file) must utilize the template shown below:

     <details>